pytorch/tutorials/advanced_source/privateuseone.rst

   TensorBackendMetaRegistry(c10::DeviceType::PrivateUse1, &for_serialization, &for_deserialization);

-Others
-^^^^^^
+Other Modules
+^^^^^^^^^^^^^

-In addition to the above-mentioned parts, there are some other modules that can be expanded through ``PrivateUse1``, such as ``distributed collective communication``, ``benchmark timer``, etc., which will be added in the future.
+In addition to the above-mentioned parts, there are some other modules that can be expanded through ``PrivateUse1``, such as ``distributed collective communication``, ``benchmark timer``, and others, which will be added in the future.
-One example about PrivateUse1 integration is `Ascend NPU <https://github.com/ascend/pytorch>`_.
+One example about ``PrivateUse1`` integration is `Ascend NPU <https://github.com/ascend/pytorch>`_.

 How to Improve User Experience with Privateuse1
 -----------------------------------------------

-The primary goal of integrating new devices through PrivateUse1 is to meet the basic functional requirements, and the next thing to do is to improve usability, which mainly involves the following aspects.
+The primary goal of integrating new devices through ``PrivateUse1`` is to meet the basic functional requirements, and the next thing to do is to improve usability, which mainly involves the following aspects.

+1. Register new backend module to Pytorch.
+2. Generate methods and properties related to the new backend.
+3. Generate methods and properties related to the new backend.

 Register new backend module to Pytorch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some cuda-related interfaces in Pytorch can be called through the following form: ``torch.cuda.xxx``.
-Therefore, in order to comply with the user habits, the new backend implemented through the privateuse1 mechanism also needs to provide similar interfaces.
+Some CUDA-related interfaces in PyTorch can be called through the following form: ``torch.cuda.xxx``.
+Therefore, in order to comply with user habits, the new backend implemented through the ``PrivateUse1`` mechanism should also provide similar interfaces.

-Taking the ``Ascend NPU`` as an example.
+For example, using``Ascend NPU``:

 .. code-block:: python